Princess Margaret, Countess of Snowdon: End of relationship

 On 31 October 1955, Margaret issued a statement:

 I would like it to be known that I have decided not to marry Group Captain Peter Townsend.
 I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
 But mindful of the Church's teachings that Christian marriage is indissoluble, and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others.
 I have reached this decision entirely alone, and in doing so I have been strengthened by the unfailing support and devotion of Group Captain Townsend.

 "Thoroughly drained, thoroughly demoralized", Margaret later said, she and Townsend wrote the statement together.
 She refused when Oliver Dawnay, the Queen Mother's private secretary, asked to remove the word "devotion".
 The written statement, signed "Margaret", was the first official confirmation of the relationship.
 Some Britons were disbelieving or angry while others, including clergy, were proud of Margaret for choosing duty and faith; newspapers were evenly divided on the decision.
 Mass-Observation recorded indifference or criticism of the couple among men, but great interest among women, whether for or against.
 Kenneth Tynan, John Minton, Ronald Searle, and others signed an open letter from "the younger generation".
 Published in the Daily Express on 4 November, the letter said that the end of the relationship had exposed The Establishment and "our national hypocrisy".

 Townsend recalled that "We had reached the end of the road, our feelings for one another were unchanged, but they had incurred for us a burden so great that we decided together to lay it down".
-The Associated Press said that Margaret's statement was almost "a rededication of her life to the duties of royalty, making unlikely any marriage for her in the near future"; the princess may have expected to never marry after the long relationship ended, because most of her eligible male friends were no longer bachelors.
-Barrymaine agreed that Margaret intended the statement to mean that she would never marry, but wrote that Townsend likely did not accept any such vow to him by the princess, and his subsequent departure from Britain for two years was to not interfere with her life.
+The Associated Press said that Margaret's statement was almost "a rededication of her life to the duties of royalty, making unlikely any marriage for her in the near future"; the princess may have expected never to marry after the long relationship ended, because most of her eligible male friends were no longer bachelors.
+Barrymaine agreed that Margaret intended the statement to mean that she would never marry, but wrote that Townsend probably did not accept any such vow to him by the princess, and his subsequent departure from Britain for two years was to refrain from interfering with her life.
 "We both had a feeling of unimaginable relief.
 We were liberated at last from this monstrous problem", Townsend said.